laurenc06/constrained_optimization_results/README.md

 ---

-# Planned LLM Judge Framework
+# LLM Judge Analysis

-We are currently developing a suite of LLM judges to analyze raw model outputs.
+We have developed a suite of LLM judges to analyze raw model outputs.
+The analysis workflow is used to move beyond final-answer accuracy and study why models fail, including reasoning breakdowns, arithmetic mistakes, trunctuation effects, and inconsistencies between intermediate reasoning steps and final answers.

-The planned system includes:
+The system includes:

 ## 1. Reasoning Judge